FIDUCEO/FCDR_HIRS/README.md

 - Combine the small harmonisatin files into single big ones per pair and channel, using merge_hirs_harmonisation

-- If in development mode, switch to the latest harmonisation inspection branch and install.
+- (devel) Switch to correct branch and install

 - From the unfiltered harmonisation database, derive filter parameters by calling hirs_inspect_harm_matchups with the --write-filters flag

-- If in development mode, switch to the latest harmonisation generation branch and install.
+- (devel) Switch to correct branch and install

 - Generate a new harmonisation database, now --with-filters.